frankfarach/CV/CV.md

 *13*, 14-18.

 ### Manuscripts & Preprints

-**Farach, F. J.**, Treat, T. A., Chun, M. M., Johnson, M. K., & Jungé,
-J. (2013). *Effects of induced and naturalistic mood on the temporal allocation of attention to emotional information.* Manuscript submitted for publication.

 **Farach, F. J.**, Jun, J. J., Zoellner, L. A., & Feeny, N. C. (2013).
 *Changes in anxiety sensitivity associated with prolonged exposure